 My first year in the Superyacht Industry by Hannah Brown

-We have been catching up with one of our students from one of last year’s STCW Superyacht Deck Crew Training Courses Hannah Brown to see how she has found her first year in the Superyacht world.
+We have been catching up with one of our students from one of last year’s STCW Superyacht Deck Crew Training Courses Hannah Brown to see how she has found her first year in the Superyacht industry.

 Hannah told us that she had been getting on brilliantly, “I am still working in the industry and I LOVE it” says Hannah.